-RLTC is a subset of the Russian Learner Translator Corpus that has been segment-aligned by \citet{kunilovskaya2023translationese}.
+RLTC is a subset of the Russian Learner Translator Corpus that has been aligned at the segment level by \citet{kunilovskaya2023translationese}.
 We include a total of 1079 source segments from 5 genres: `Essay', `Informational', `Speech', `Interview' and `Educational'.
 The average number of unique translations for each source segment is 10.5.

-MTMQM is obtained from \cite{freitag2021experts}, which contains translations of TED talks and news data from the test sets of WMT general task between 2020 and 2023.\footnote{\url{https://github.com/google/wmt-mqm-human-evaluation}} The translations are annotated with MQM labels.
+MTMQM is obtained from \cite{freitag2021experts}, which contains translations of TED talks and news data from the test sets of WMT General Tasks between 2020 and 2023.\footnote{\url{https://github.com/google/wmt-mqm-human-evaluation}} The translations are annotated with MQM labels.
 After preprocessing we are left with 11219 source segments and an average of 9.9 unique translations per source segment.